 Around Lake Annecy, several municipal beaches, free or paid, offer perfect spots to relax under the sun.

-Supervised during summer, these beaches are ideal for a day of swimming or simply relaxing by the water.
-The “promenade des bancs blancs” in Sevrier is famous for its beauty and crystal-clear waters.
-The beaches also have bar terraces and pétanque grounds, creating a friendly atmosphere for pleasant moments with family or friends.
+Monitored during summer, these beaches are ideal for a day of swimming or simply relaxing by the water.
+The promenade of the white benches in Sevrier is famous for its beauty and crystal-clear waters.
+The beaches also have bar terraces and pétanque courts, creating a friendly atmosphere for pleasant moments with family or friends.

 A cruise on the lake to admire the landscape